marco-eckstein/dependency-analysis/readme.md

 ## Command-line

-Madge analyzes your dependencies and lets you output them in various format, e.g. JSON: `madge --json <folder> > deps.json`
+Madge analyzes your dependencies and lets you output them in various format, e.g. JSON: `madge --json modules-base-dir > dependencies.json`

 An example output may be: